dotnet/csharplang/proposals/params-collections.md

 The [collection expressions ref safety section](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#ref-safety) is applicable to the construction of parameter collections when APIs are invoked in their expanded form.

 Params parameters are implicitly `scoped` when their type is a ref struct.
+UnscopedRefAttribute can be used to override that.

 ### Metadata